anjaaivanovic/readRealm/README.md

 # Read Realm - Backend

 ## Introduction
-This application is designed to enhance the reading experience by enabling users to track their progress, make notes, and share insights with friends—all while staying spoiler-free.
+This application is designed to enhance the reading experience by enabling users to track their progress, make notes, and share insights with friends — all while staying spoiler-free.
 This repository contains the backend logic of the application.

 ### Key Features: